richiesuper/text-editor-practice/README.md

 - Break up the program into separate files with header files

-- Implement hjkl movements like vi / vim
+- [DONE] Implement hjkl movements like vi / vim

 ## Building